InversionSpaces/gdg-hack-repo/README.md

 # Notes Reader - GDG Hackathon 2025 Solution

 A powerful document analysis and question-answering application built with PyQt6 and Google Cloud AI services.
-This application allows users to upload documents (PDF, images, text files) and ask questions about their content, with AI-powered responses and visual document navigation.
+This application allows users to upload lecture notes (PDF, images, text files) and ask questions about their content, with AI-powered responses and visual navigation.
+Perfect for exam preparation.

 ## Demo Video